signavio/lassoer/load/README.md

 Refer to `inspect`'s [README](../inspect/README.md) to learn how to generate a .metadata file.

-Running `load -f .env bseg.tsv bseg.metadata` performs the following tasks:
+Running `load --environment-file .env bseg.tsv bseg.metadata` performs the following tasks:

-1. Read the environment variable `$DATABASE_URL` from the `.env` file to determine which SQL database to connect to
+1. Read the value of the `DATABASE_URL` environment variable from the `.env` file to determine which SQL database to connect to
 2. Parse the `bseg.metadata` file to generate a SQL `CREATE TABLE` statement which will then be executed on the target SQL database
 3. Copy the contents of the `bseg.tsv` file to the newly created table.